geniustechspace/geniustechspace.github.io/README.md

-# geniustechspace.github.io
+# devspace
-Landing page for this organization
+A Landing page for Genius Tech Space